noobymatze/notes.noobymatze.io/src/content/posts/2025/twil-1.md

    cognitive load and accidental complexity.
-4. Since the errors are defined declaratively, their interpretation (log to file, send to server, show to user, blow up) can be decided at the call site. *Don't do, describe instead*.
+4. Since the errors are defined declaratively, their interpretation (log to file, send to server, show to user, blow up) can be decided at the call site.
 This principle is powerful and ties back to [value][value] of using descriptive data structures, instead of immediately executing what you want to do.
+But beware, you can also overdo it.

 Aside: I am very excited for the [Roc][roc] programming language because I think its error handling will be even better than this, as you won't